Classification of Rauzy classes in the moduli space of quadratic differentials: Marked flat surfaces

 \begin{lem} Let $S\in \mathcal{C}$ and $P_1, P_2$ be two singularities of the same degree.
 If there exists a simple saddle connection between $P_1$ and $P_2$, then $(S,P_1)$ and $(S,P_2)$ are in the same connected component of $\mathcal{C}_m$. \end{lem}

 \begin{proof} We denote by $\gamma$ the simple saddle connection between $P_1$ and $P_2$, and by $k$ the degree of $P_1$ and $P_2$.
 We can also assume that $\gamma$ is vertical and up to a slight deformation of $S$, there is no saddle connections parallel to $\gamma$.
-Now we apply to $S$ the Teichmüller geodesic flow, and we get a surface $S'=g_tS$.
+Recall that the Teichmüller flow acts continuously, so we can apply to $S$ the Teichmüller geodesic flow, and obtain a surface surface $S'=g_tS$ in the same connected component as $S$.
 There is a natural bijection from the saddle connections of $S$ to the saddle connections of $g_tS$.
-The holonomy vector $v=(v_1,v_2)$ of a saddle connection becomes $v_t=(e^{-t} v_1,e^t v_2)$.
+The holonomy vector $v=(v_1,v_2)$ of a saddle connection becomes $v_t=(e^{t/2} v_1,e^{-t/2} v_2)$.
 This implies that the length of a given saddle connection in $S'$ divided by the length of $\gamma'$ corresponding to $\gamma$ tends to infinity, as $t$ tends to infinity.
 The set of holonomy vectors of saddle connections is discrete, and therefore, if $t$ is large enough, we can assume that the saddle connection $\gamma'$ is very small compared to any other saddle connection of $S'$.
 The two singularities corresponding to $P_1$ and $P_2$, that we denote by $P_1'$ and $P_2'$, are the endpoints of $\gamma'$.
-It is sufficient to show that $(S',P_1')$ and $(S',P_2')$ are in the same connected component of $\HCC$.
+It is sufficient to show that $(S',P_1')$ and $(S',P_2')$ are in the same connected component of~$\mathcal{C}_m$.
+If $t$ is large enough, then $S'=g_t.S$ is obtained after breaking up a zero of degree $2k$ into two zeroes of degree $k$, using the local construction described in section~\ref{bzero:loc}.

-If $t$ is large enough, then $S'=g_t.S$ is obtained from another strata, after breaking a zero of degree $2k$ into two zeros of degree $k$, using the procedure introduced by Eskin, Masur and Zorich in \cite{EMZ}, (Section~8.1).
-We give here a short description.
-We start from a singularity of degree $2k$.
-A neighborhood of such singularity is obtained by gluing $(4k+2)$ Euclidean half disks in a cyclic order.
-The singularity breaking procedure consists in changing continuously the way these half disks are glued together (see Figure~\ref{bzero}).
-This breaks the singularity of degree $2k$ into two singularities of degree $k$, and with a small saddle connection joining them.
-This saddle connection corresponds to $\gamma'$.
+The small saddle connection that appear in the procedure corresponds to $\gamma'$.
 In this procedure, we can continuously turn the parameter defining $\gamma'$, and therefore $(S',P_1')$ and $(S',P_2')$ are in the same connected component of $\mathcal{C}_m$ (see Figure~\ref{tourne:zeros}).

 \end{proof}